zanata/zanata-mt/README.md

 ## PROD mode
 PROD mode can be enabled by activating maven profile `production`.
-This will allow service to use Microsoft Translator service with provided **ZANATA_MT_AZURE_KEY** e.g. `mvn clean install -Pproduction`.
+This will allow service to use Microsoft Translator service with provided **ZANATA_MT_AZURE_KEY** e.g. `mvn clean install -Dproduction`.

 ----